dovvnloading/Autonomous-AI-Web-Search-Assistant/README.md

 6.  **Narrator Agent (The Commentator):** Provides a running, human-like monologue in the Action Log, transparently explaining what the system is doing at each step.
 7.  **Title Agent (The Archivist):** A new, lightweight agent that runs in the background to generate a concise title for new conversations, keeping the chat history organized.

+---

+## Is Chorus the Right Tool For You?
+A Deep Dive

+Chorus is more than just a piece of software; it's a statement about how AI should work.
+It's built for a specific kind of user who values not just the answer, but the *integrity of the process* used to get there.

+This is not a drop-in replacement for a casual chatbot.
+It is an **intellectual co-pilot** for serious work, a **private research workshop**, and a **transparent reasoning engine**.
+If any of the following resonates with you, you're in the right place.

+### You'll Feel Right at Home with Chorus If...

+*   **You demand radical transparency.**
+    You're tired of the "black box" nature of commercial AI.
+You don't just want to see the sources; you want to see the *gears turning*.
+The live **Action Log** and unique **Narrator Agent** provide a running commentary on the AI's entire thought process, from planning to validation to self-correction.
+It’s a glass-box design for those who need to understand the *how* and *why*.

+*   **You believe in verifiable answers, not "magic."**
+    For you, an unsourced statement from an AI is a liability, not a convenience.
+Chorus is built on a foundation of **verifiability**.
+Its multi-agent pipeline is a rigorous methodology designed to find, validate, and cite information.
+Every answer is directly traceable to the data that passed its stringent quality control, giving you a chain of custody for your facts.

+*   **You treat privacy and data ownership as non-negotiable.**
+    The idea of your research, sensitive queries, or proprietary data being used to train a third-party model is unacceptable.
+Chorus runs **100% locally**.
+Your conversations, prompts, and the documents it generates never leave your machine.
+It's not just "privacy-friendly"; it's architecturally private by default.

+*   **You want to leverage the hardware you already own.**
+    You've invested in a capable GPU and see it as a powerful, underutilized resource.
+Chorus is designed to turn that hardware into a private AI powerhouse, running effectively on consumer-grade GPUs (like an RTX 3060).
+It frees you from vendor lock-in and the endless drain of API subscription fees.

+*   **You need a tool that adapts, not just executes.**
+    Real research is messy.
+Dead-ends and bad sources are part of the process.
+Chorus is built to handle this reality.
+Its **self-correction and refinement loops** mean it doesn't just fail silently; it analyzes *why* a search failed and tries a smarter approach.
+It's a resilient tool built for the complexities of the open web.

+*   **You're a builder, a tinkerer, or a power user.**
+    You see AI as a workshop, not a sealed appliance.
+Because Chorus is open-source and runs locally, you have ultimate control.
+You can swap the models, tune the agent prompts in the `System_Instructions.txt` file, and integrate its logic into your own workflows.
+It’s a system designed to be understood, modified, and owned.

+### ...But Chorus Might *Not* Be Your First Choice If:

+We believe in intellectual honesty.
+Chorus is a specialized tool, and it excels at its core mission.
+However, it may not be the best fit if:

+*   **You need the absolute fastest answer for simple questions.** The multi-agent process is thorough, but it's not instantaneous.
+For a quick "what's the capital of Mongolia," a centralized cloud service will always be faster.
+*   **You're looking for a casual, conversational companion.** Chorus is a goal-oriented research assistant.
+Its process is overkill for chit-chat or creative writing tasks.
+*   **You prefer a zero-setup, browser-based experience.** Running Chorus requires installing Ollama and downloading several gigabytes of models.
+It's a one-time setup, but it's more involved than simply opening a new tab.

+If you see your values reflected in the first section, then Chorus is built for you.
+It’s a tool for those who believe that the future of AI should be open, transparent, and firmly in the hands of the user.

+---

 ## Technology Stack

 -   **Backend:** Python 3.10+